On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Results

 In Fig.~\ref{fig:N_real_vs_obs} we show the mean value of $N_\rmn{HI, obs}$ as a function of $N_\rmn{HI, real}$ for the four different MCs placed at 150~pc at \mbox{$t_\rmn{evol}$ = 2 Myr} focussing on the case of \mbox{$T_\rmn{HISA}$ = 20,} 40 and 60~K (coloured lines).
 Overall, the underestimation shown in Fig.~\ref{fig:HI_map} is observed in all cases, the degree of underestimation becomes more pronounced with increasing $N_\rmn{HI, real}$ and decreasing $T_\rmn{HISA}$.
 Lowering or increasing $T_\rmn{HISA}$ beyond the values shown only amplifies the trends, which is why we do not explicitly discuss them here.
 In the following we focus on the range of \mbox{$N_\rmn{HI, real} \geq 10^{19.5}$ cm$^{-2}$}.

 First, we note that \mbox{$T_\rmn{HISA}$ = 20 K} (blue lines) is apparently a rather bad choice resulting in an underestimation by about one order of magnitude (and more).
 Considering \mbox{$T_\rmn{HISA}$ = 60 K} (red lines), we find that in the range \mbox{10$^{19.5}$ cm$^{-2}$ $\lesssim$ $N_\rmn{HI, real}$ $\lesssim$ 10$^{21}$ cm$^{-2}$}, the actual values are underestimated by a factor of $\sim$2 -- 5.
 In the same range, for \mbox{$T_\rmn{HISA}$ = 40 K} (green lines), the actual values are underestimated even more severely by a factor of $\sim$3 -- 10.
 Moreover, for $N_\rmn{HI, real} > 10^{21}$~cm$^{-2}$, $N_\rmn{HI, obs}$ seems to level off around $\sim$10$^{20.5 - 21}$~cm$^{-2}$, for both \mbox{$T_\rmn{HISA}$ = 40} and 60~K. This results in an increasing underestimation of the actual column density when going to denser and denser regions.
-We note that this artificial leveling-off around \mbox{$N_\rmn{HI, obs} \simeq 10^{21}$ cm$^{-2}$} matches well the maximum values reported in recent HISA observations \citep[][but see also Section~\ref{sec:obs} for a further discussion]{Kavars03,Kavars05,Li03,Goldsmith05,Klaassen05,Krco08,Barriault10,Krco10,Syed20,Wang20}.
+We note that this artificial levelling-off around \mbox{$N_\rmn{HI, obs} \simeq 10^{21}$ cm$^{-2}$} matches well the maximum values reported in recent HISA observations \citep[][but see also Section~\ref{sec:obs} for a further discussion]{Kavars03,Kavars05,Li03,Goldsmith05,Klaassen05,Krco08,Barriault10,Krco10,Syed20,Wang20}.
 Finally, even for a single MC there is a large scatter of the measured $N_\rmn{HI, obs}$ for a given $N_\rmn{HI, real}$ (shown by the full distribution in grey scale in the background for MC1-HD for \mbox{$T_\rmn{HISA}$ = 40 K}).
 This further lowers the accuracy with which HISA observations seem to be able to constrain the actual HI column density.
+An additional uncertainty in observations arises from the unknown value of $T_\rmn{off}$ (and thus $T_\rmn{off-on}$), which in our case is chosen to be constant (\mbox{$T_\rmn{off}$ = 100 K}).
+Eq.~\ref{eq:tau_HISA} for the optical depth implies that this uncertainty increases even further the scatter found for individual MCs at a given $N_\rmn{HI, real}$.